sonuranjitjacob/dbt_bigquery/README.md

 # dbt and Google Bigquery

-This repository contains the code that reads data from a Google BigQuery project, creates an ELT pipeline that pushes the data as a view to a different project.
+This repository contains the code that reads data from a Google BigQuery project, creates an ETL pipeline that pushes the data as a view to a different project.
 It extracts, transforms and loads it into the required format using dbt.
 There are 3 layers - the source, staging and mart layer.
 It also implements generic and singular tests using dbt to ensure the data is clean and processed correctly.
 It also implements a Gitlab CI pipeline that checks if the code compiles.

 ### Prerequisites